DigitalTibetan/DigitalTibetan/docs/digital_dharma_is_fragile.md

 Then, if a more embellished output is required, use tools to convert simple text formats into more complex formats.
 As a last step human editing can be added, but it should be seen like a sand maṇḍala: this will not last.

-If the resultant object can be considered as an artistic representation of it's own right, use **PDF-A** (Archive PDF) to store the result.
+If the resultant object can be considered as an artistic representation in it's own right, use **PDF-A** (Archive PDF) to store the result.

 ```{note}
 The source-of-truth for any long-term dharma material needs to be as simple as possible: a text-format like markdown or CSV.